iviviano/Algorithms/Grading/HW2.md

 TOTAL:              /100
 ```

 Please only submit the required files to github.
-You can use a
+You can use a .gitignore file to prevent committing extra stuff: https://git-scm.com/docs/gitignore.

 Janny: